marouenbg/VFFVA/docs/guide/index.md

 + OPTPERC: Optimization percentage of the objective value (0-100).
 The default is 90, where VFFVa will be computed with the objective value set to 90% of the optimal objective.

 + SCAIND: (optional) corresponds to the scaling CPLEX parameter SCAIND and can take the values 0 (equilibration scaling: default), 1(aggressive scaling), -1 (no scaling). scaling is usually desactivated with tightly constrained metabolic model such as coupled models to avoid numerical instabilities and large solution times.

++ ex: .csv file containing indices of reactions to optimize.

 Example: `mpirun -np 2 --bind-to none -x OMP_NUM_THREADS=4 veryfastFVA ecoli_core.mps`